Speake-Marin: Marin 1 Mk I

 The balance wheel is large (weight of balance is 0118gr inertia 25 mg.cm2) and oscillates at 21,600 vph.
 The plates and bridges are made in untreated German silver.
-All bridges, levers and the mainplate are finished by hand (circling, spotting and polished).
+All bridges, levers and the main plate are finished by hand (circling, spotting and polished).
 The rotor wheel angles are hand-finished then the surface is mirror-finished.
 All pivots are burnished.
 The SM2 has a power reserve of 72 hours, features 29 jewels and contains 211 components altogether.

 Marin 2 Thalassa

-In 2010, the Marin 2 Thalassa was launched featuring a hand-wound version of the SM2, the SM2m – ‘m’ standing for manual-winding.
-The Thalassa features a blue-steel outer dial incorporating a date window, and open inner dial through which the hand-finished movement is visible.
+In 2010, the Marin 2 Thalassa was launched featuring a hand-wound version of the SM2, the SM2m – ‘m’ standing for manual winding.
+The Thalassa features a blue-steel outer dial incorporating a date window, and an open inner dial through which the hand-finished movement is visible.

 Spirit

 In 2011, the Spirit collection was launched with the Spirit Pioneer model.
-The Spirit Pioneer has a black-lacquered dial; central hour, minute and second hands; Roman and numerals at 12, 3, 6 and 9 o’clock; four pairs of hour markers.
-The hands, indices and 60 minute markers have been filled with three-dimensional Super-LumiNova that glows green in the dark.
+The Spirit Pioneer has a black-lacquered dial; central hour, minute and second hands; Roman and numerals at 12, 3, 6 and 9 o’clock; and four pairs of hour markers.
+The hands, indices and 60-minute markers have been filled with three-dimensional Super-LumiNova that glows green in the dark.
 The Piccadilly case is in stainless steel.
-There is a ‘topping tool’ mystery winding rotor for the automatic movement and a motto engraved on the caseback “FIGHT, LOVE AND PERSEVERE”.
+There is a ‘topping tool’ mystery winding rotor for the automatic movement and a motto engraved on the case back “FIGHT, LOVE AND PERSEVERE”.